Novartis’ pharmaceutical corporation’s More Than Just Words Campaign Brings Breast Cancer Screening to Women

 The More Than Just Words campaign is committed to engaging women more intimately in the process, arming them with valuable information and elevating their levels of understanding and awareness of the issues and how to best express and address their concerns for breast health.

 According to the American Cancer Society, Black women, on average, are 40 percent more likely to be diagnosed with breast cancer.
+Additionally, they have a higher chance than their white counterparts of developing the disease before 40 and are more likely to experience more aggressive forms of the disease.

 “We don’t just want to pass out literature, “explains Dr. Gary.
 Dr. Monique Gary, a leading breast cancer surgeon and an advisor for the More than Just Words Campaign.
 “Part of the reason for the campaign is to help Black women to feel more empowered about their health so we can change those statistics.”